In this article

-“Any summary advice?
-A good friend is about to take a head of marketing role at a mid-sized company looking to grow.
-What’s your 1-2 lines of advice?”
+"Any summary advice?
+A good friend is about to take ahead of a marketing role at a mid-sized company looking to grow.
+What're your 1-2 lines of advice?"

 If your job is to grow the company, just grow the company.